Metal–organic framework: Open coordination sites

+Installation between layers of 2D MOF

+When working with two dimensional metal organic frameworks, it is possible to coordinate a ligand in-between the layers of the MOF.
+This modification can occur during synthesis of the MOF, referred to as de novo synthesis, where the components of the MOF and the desired inter-layer ligand are reacted together.
+This forms not only the MOF but coordinates the ligand to the MOF at the same time.
+The other way is via post-synthetic modification, most commonly using a solvothermal synthesis method.

+The ligand most commonly will coordinate to the MOF at the metal node, carefully selecting the metal node used in the MOF and the binding motif of the chosen ligand to promote coordination.
+If the two dimensional MOF uses a porphyrin linker in-between the metal nodes, it is also possible for the second linker to coordinate to the MOF via a metal within the porphyrin as well as coordinating to the metal node between the porphyrin linker, providing two coordination sites for the linker.
+One example of this is in the 2D Zn2(Zntcpp) MOF composed of zinc nodes and a Tetrakis (4-carboxyphenyl) porphyrin linker, where the photochromic ligand bis(5- pyridyl-2-methyl-3-thienyl)cyclopentene (bpmtc) was able to be incorporated between the Zn2(Zntcpp) layers.
+These two dimensional MOFs maintain their crystallinity (confirmed commonly with PXRD) when a second linker is installed and show variable stability outside of suspension.
+The installation of a variety of different linkers within different two dimensional MOFs can lead to a broad range of applications some of which mentioned below.

 Composite materials

 Another approach to increasing adsorption in MOFs is to alter the system in such a way that chemisorption becomes possible.
 This functionality has been introduced by making a composite material, which contains a MOF and a complex of platinum with activated carbon.
 In an effect known as hydrogen spillover, H2 can bind to the platinum surface through a dissociative mechanism which cleaves the hydrogen molecule into two hydrogen atoms and enables them to travel down the activated carbon onto the surface of the MOF.
 This innovation produced a threefold increase in the room-temperature storage capacity of a MOF; however, desorption can take upwards of 12 hours, and reversible desorption is sometimes observed for only two cycles.
 The relationship between hydrogen spillover and hydrogen storage properties in MOFs is not well understood but may prove relevant to hydrogen storage.